KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking.md

 [layers: Simplify push DescriptorSet management](https://github.com/KhronosGroup/Vulkan-ValidationLayers/pull/3657)

-## VkQueryPool / QUERY_POOL_STATE
+## VkQueryPool / vvl::QueryPool

-`QUERY_POOL_STATE` contains a 2 dimensional array tracking the current state of each query in the pool:
+`vvl::QueryPool` contains a 2 dimensional array tracking the current state of each query in the pool:

 ```